-The following definitions of abuse, neglect, and financial exploitation apply to in-home investigations:
+The following definitions of abuse and neglect apply to in-home investigations:

 For more information, please see the Texas Administrative Code §705.1001 et seq. and the DFPS In-Home Handbook.